-The Eagleford Shale in 2011/2012 - The
+The Eagle ford Shale in 2013/2014 -

 best oil field currently is the Bakken Shale located in North Dakota.
 However, while the acreage land grab for mineral rights is starting to wind down, the Eagle

 EOG Resources (EOG) announces

 major oil discovery in the Eagle Ford Shale - In

 South Texas, EOG has accumulated acreage across six counties in the Eagle Ford Play.

 EOG Resources EOG - EOG Resources recently provided their summer 2013 update - EOG's South Texas Eagle

 Ford crude oil operations surpassed expectations due to ongoing refinements in completion techniques.
 During the quarter,

 27 wells were put to sales with initial production rates in excess of 2,500 barrels of crude oil per day (Bopd), including

 nine which exceeded peak production rates of 3,500 Bopd.